OpenPrinting/openprinting.github.io/_posts/2021-12-09-OpenPrinting News - December 2021.md

 ## CUPS
 Currently released is [**2.4.0**](https://github.com/OpenPrinting/cups/releases/tag/v2.4.0).

-This the **first feature release of CUPS on OpenPrinting**.
+This is the **first feature release of CUPS on OpenPrinting**.
 Thanks to Zdenek Dohnal (RedHat) for having taken the role of the release manager for the CUPS 2.4.x series.
 See our [development roadmap](https://openprinting.github.io/OpenPrinting-News-October-2021/#cups) posted earlier here for details.

-Ubuntu Jammy Jellyfish ([22.04 LTS](https://discourse.ubuntu.com/t/jammy-jellyfish-release-schedule/)) will come with CUPS 2.4.x, if all works well as Snap.
+Ubuntu Jammy Jellyfish ([22.04 LTS](https://discourse.ubuntu.com/t/jammy-jellyfish-release-schedule/)) will come with CUPS 2.4.x, if all works well, as Snap.
 The CUPS Snap and our CUPS-driver-retro-fitting Printer Application Snaps use the current GIT master of CUPS.

 [2.4.0](https://github.com/OpenPrinting/cups/releases/tag/v2.4.0)